Log streaming

 Configuration audit log streaming

 Log streaming lets you stream configuration audit logs into a security information and event management (SIEM) system.
-You can stream logs into a SIEM to help detect and respond to security threats, set up alerting and monitoring rules, etc.
+You can stream logs into a SIEM to help detect and respond to security threats, set up alerting and monitoring rules, and the like.

-Log streaming is available for the Enterprise plan.
+Configuration audit log streaming is available for the Personal and Enterprise plans.

 Adding a configuration log streaming destination